haileznabu/AI-TUTOR/QUICK_START.md

 ## ⚠️ IMPORTANT: Gemini API Key Required

-This app requires a **Google Gemini API key** to generate AI-powered learning content.
+This app requires a **Google Gemini 2.5 Flash API key** to generate AI-powered learning content.
 Without it, you'll see an error when clicking on topics.

 **Get your free API key here:** https://makersuite.google.com/app/apikey